Qwertyblob/tp/docs/UserGuide.md

    * `delete 3` : Deletes the 3rd contact shown in the current list.

+   * `listc` : Lists all classes

+   * `addc c/M2a d/Monday tm/1200 tt/T1234567` : Adds a class named M2a to the address book

    * `clear` : Deletes all contacts.

    * `exit` : Exits the app.